 - Breastfed children gain the right amount of weight as they grow and are less likely to become overweight

 That’s not all, there are some great benefits for mums too!

 - Through breastfeeding, the mother can burn extra calories and shed her pregnancy weight faster.

 - Breastfeeding releases the hormone Oxytocin (the hormone of love!) which helps in shrinking the uterus to the pre-pregnancy size.

 - It reduces the risk of breast and ovarian cancer.

 - Breastfeeding is easy as it does not require a bottle or sterilizing.
-Thus, you can feed the baby anytime, anywhere.
+So, you can feed your baby anytime, anywhere.

-Though the benefits of breastfeeding are known to all, most of the mothers are not able to continue feeding for long because of various reasons.
+Though the benefits of breastfeeding are known to all, some mothers are not able to continue feeding for long periods because of various reasons.
 Sometimes they become preoccupied with their work and may not get the time to feed the baby.
 For some, health issues can stand in their way of feeding the baby.

-This storage bag not only lets you store the milk in a 100% BPA free environment but also has a color change key that tells you when the breastmilk is at the right temperature.
-Thus, it becomes easy to feed the child.
+These storage bags not only let you store the milk in a 100% BPA free environment but also has a color change key that tells you when the breastmilk is at the right temperature.
+Thus, it becomes easy to feed your child.
 Each bag is pre-sterilized and leak proof which ensures safe storage.
 Moreover, the bags are reusable thus making it environment-friendly as well.

 For further information, you can visit health.gov.au